numericalEFT/FeynmanDiagram.jl/docs/src/manual/feynman_rule.md

 ![Green's function](../../../assets/figures/green.png)

-## Feynman Rule of the Self-energy
+## Feynman Rules for the Self-energy

 ![Self-energy](../../../assets/figures/sigma.png)

-## Feynman Rule of the 3-point Vertex Function
+## Feynman Rules for the 3-point Vertex Function

-## Feynman Rule of the 4-point Vertex Function
+## Feynman Rules for the 4-point Vertex Function

-## Feynman Rule of the Polarization
+## Feynman Rules for the Polarization